Clafoutis

 Add the cooler beurre noisette and stir in with a pinch of salt.

-berries between the 4 ramekins.
+Line the ramekins with a little butter then divide the blueberries between the 4 ramekins.
 Top off with the batter, allowing space for the pudding to rise a little.

 Cook in the centre of the oven for 30 - 35 minutes or until cooked.
 (Clean knife test)